 Constant sneezing, especially when accompanied by other symptoms such as lethargy, lack of appetite, eye or nasal discharge, diarrhea, coughing, or breathing difficulties, could well be a sign of a viral, bacterial, or fungal upper respiratory infection.

 One fairly common and highly contagious disease that can cause sneezing and breathing issues is feline calicivirus.
-Most vets vaccinate kittens so they won't catch this disease, but if they do, it usually runs its course within a week or so.
+Most vets vaccinate kittens so they won't catch this disease but if they do, it can range from mild to severe.

-If the symptoms are severe or if your kitten sneezes blood, take it to the vet as soon as possible.
-She may prescribe a nasal decongestant or antibiotics, depending on what's causing the sneezing.
+If the symptoms are more than mild or if your kitten sneezes blood, take it to the vet as soon as possible.
+She may prescribe anti-viral treatment, nasal decongestant or antibiotics, depending on what's causing the sneezing.
 A humidifier near where the cat sleeps may also help with minor breathing issues.

 In some cases, the vet may prescribe steroid treatment, but in severe cases, after other treatment options have been exhausted, your cat may need surgery to remove whatever is compromising its breathing.